 The entire PSR Campground and Motel Rooms are reserved for this event.
-Only registered participants are permitted in the campground and the use facilities.
+Only registered participants are permitted in the campground or use of its facility.

 There are several options to stay at the resort.
 Please read each one carefully to decide what is best for you.